LeoVeres/hangman-client/README.md

 [Hangman]() While experimenting with python I created this modern take on a classic game.
 ## Backend:
-To try it out yourself clone the backend https://github.com/LeoVeres/hangman-backend and run python app.py then clone this repo and npm start.
+To try it out yourself clone the backend https://github.com/LeoVeres/hangman-backend and 'python app.py' then clone this repo and 'npm start'.

 ## Screenshots